How to Read a Stock Return Map

 Stock Return Map With Majority of Unprofitable Returns

-For the last 10 years Citigroup (C) has disappointed investors with many more unprofitable (red) returns than profitable (green) returns.
+For the last 10 years Bank of America (BAC) has disappointed investors with many more unprofitable (red) returns than profitable (green) returns.

 See two additional maps that show an abundance of unprofitable returns in red: Broadwind Energy (BWEN) and Regions Financial (RF).